 Wheelchair accessible and enhanced seating zones are provided on levels 1, 3 and 4 in the Western Stand and levels 1, 3 and 4 in the Riverbank and Eastern stands.

-After a successful introduction during the cricket season, a number of Adelaide Oval food and beverage outlets have been converted to only accept card payment for the 2017 AFL season.
+A number of Adelaide Oval food and beverage outlets have been converted to only accept card payment.

-All credit and debit cards will be accepted and will be exempt of any surcharges.
+All credit and debit cards will be accepted and will be exempt of any surcharges imposed by the venue.
 This change has been implemented to deliver faster service for patrons (less fumbling for change) and is more convenient for patrons who don’t, or don’t want to, carry cash.

-Eleven locations around the stadium are clearly signed as card only outlets.
+Various locations around the stadium are clearly signed as card only outlets.
 Near these card only locations are outlets that will accept both cash and card payments.
-Adelaide Oval will also make available booths where patrons can exchange cash for a food & beverage cash card should they wish.
+Also available are booths where patrons can exchange cash for a food & beverage cash card should they wish.

 Adelaide Oval event-day staff are familiar with the locations of all card only and cash/card outlets and will be available to direct patrons as required.